 - Whole-house: A whole-house purifier installs on the home’s HVAC trunk and purifies the air as it circulates through the system.
 This type of air cleaner should be installed by an HVAC professional.
-Not all HVAC systems accommodate a whole-house purifier; the system must be powerful enough to draw air through the filter without straining the HVAC system.
+Not all HVAC systems accommodate a whole-house purifier.
+The system must be powerful enough to draw air through the filter without straining the HVAC system.

-The results lead to a purifier’s clean air delivery rate (CADR) by multiplying the particle reduction with the amount of air that moves through the purifier in cubic feet per minute (CFM).
+The results lead to a purifier’s CADR by multiplying the particle reduction with the amount of air that moves through the purifier in cubic feet per minute.
 For example, if the purifier operates at 300 CFM and reduces 80 percent of particulates during testing, its CADR will be 240.

 Some, but not all, air purifiers list a noise rating in decibels.
 Manufacturers are not required to include a noise rating, but those who feel their purifiers are especially quiet might do so as a selling point.
-For reference, a purifier with a 50-decibel rating is approximately as loud as the sound of a modern refrigerator running.
+For reference, a purifier with a 50 decibel rating is approximately as loud as the sound of a modern refrigerator running.
 A decibel rating of 30 is closer to a whisper from across a room.

 Noise levels typically depend on the fan’s quality, which is the element that produces sound.
 For the most part, cheaper units make more noise because they don’t contain the sound-insulating features that damper fan noise.
 Most purifiers range from around 30 to 60 decibels, with 30 to 40 being the average.

 A smart air purifier works in the same manner as its nonsmart cousins, but it offers the option of downloading an app where the user can monitor the filter’s status, receive alerts when air quality exceeds a predetermined range, or turn on the unit via voice commands.
 These usually require a home Wi-Fi network.

 Bluetooth, another common smart technology, also allows the user to operate the purifier via a smartphone, with no Wi-Fi network necessary.
 However, the user must be within range (usually 75 to 150 feet) for the smartphone to connect with the purifier through Bluetooth.

-Small, lightweight purifiers (under 20 pounds) are relatively simple to carry from room to room, as long as they feature a sturdy handle for carrying.
-Heavier units are more difficult to move, unless they come fitted with caster wheels to allow users to roll them from one spot to another.
+Small, lightweight purifiers (under 20 pounds) are relatively simple to carry from room to room as long as they feature a sturdy handle for carrying.
+Heavier units are more difficult to move unless they come fitted with caster wheels to allow users to roll them from one spot to another.

 Most of today’s purifiers weigh less than 30 pounds, but if moving the unit will be an issue, look for a lightweight model with wheels.
 Alternatively, plan on purchasing additional purifiers to keep in various rooms.